-The undersigned hereby constitute(s) and appoint(s) Jeff Dykan, Larry Jasinski and Almog Adar and each of them, the true and lawful attorneys, agents and proxies of the undersigned, with full power of substitution and re-subtitution to each of them, to represent and to vote, as designated on the reverse side of this proxy, on behalf of the undersigned, all of the ordinary shares, par value NIS 0.25 per share, of ReWalk Robotics Ltd. (the "Company") that the undersigned is/are entitled to vote as of the close of business on June 17, 2022, at the Annual Meeting of Shareholders of the Company (the "Meeting") to be held at the Hyatt Place Marlborough / Apex Center Hotel, 169 Apex Drive, Marlborough, MA 01752 on Wednesday, July 27, 2022 at 10:00 a.m.
-(Eastern Time), and at any and all adjournments or postponements thereof on the following matters.
+The undersigned hereby constitute(s) and appoint(s) Jeff Dykan, Larry Jasinski and Almog Adar and each of them, the true and lawful attorneys, agents and proxies of the undersigned, with full power of substitution to each of them, to represent and to vote, as designated on the reverse side of this proxy, on behalf of the undersigned, all of the ordinary shares, par value NIS 0.25 per share, of ReWalk Robotics Ltd. (the "Company") that the undersigned is/are entitled to vote at the close of business on [], 2022, at the Annual Meeting of Shareholders of the Company (the "Meeting") to be held at the Hyatt Place Marlborough / Apex Center Hotel, 169 Apex Drive, Marlborough, MA 01752 on [], 2022 at 10:00 a.m.
+(Eastern Time), and at any and all adjournments or postponements thereof on the following matters, which are more fully described in the Notice of 2022 Annual Meeting of Shareholders (the "Notice") and Proxy Statement relating to the Meeting (the "Proxy Statement").